John McLaren (baseball): Coaching and managing career

-McLaren was fired as manager on June 19, 2008, largely because the Mariners had a payroll in excess of $100 million, yet possessed the worst record in baseball (25-47) at the time.
+In 2007, McLaren was named manager of the Seattle Mariners on July 2, 2007 following the resignation of Mike Hargrove.
+He managed the club through June 19, 2008, when he was fired.
+At the time of his firing, the Mariners possessed the worst record in baseball (25-47), despite a payroll in excess of $100 million.
 His firing followed the firing of general manager Bill Bavasi by three days.
 Jim Riggleman, the bench coach, replaced McLaren on an interim basis.